Leading the Charge

 In 2018, PAI supported CRHE and partners to respond to the Zambian government’s fast-tracked health financing policy for UHC.
 At the heart of this engagement was the understanding that the design and implementation of this major policy reform would have ramifications for women’s and girls’ access to sexual and reproductive health services and commodities, including FP.

 The government originally announced a plan to launch its UHC scheme in January 2019.
 However, both the financing policy process and engagement opportunities were unclear to SRHR CSOs.
-Recognizing the short policy timeline, PAI worked with CRHE to provide technical analysis and support as CRHE convened stakeholders to identify areas for CSO engagement with the Ministry of Health (MoH) in the remaining decision-making process and implementation.
+Recognizing the short policy timeline, CRHE asked PAI to provide technical analysis and support for additional evidence as CRHE convened stakeholders to identify areas for CSO engagement with the Ministry of Health (MoH) in the remaining decision-making process and implementation.

 HOW ADVOCATES TOOK ACTION